zextras/tech-doc/source/carbonio/install/roles/role-wsc.rst

 If you plan to install this Role in an existing |product|
 infrastructure, please read carefully Section :ref:`wsc-install`.

-|wsc| depends on two mandatory services: *Carbonio Message
-Dispatcher*, which includes a database component, and *Carbonio Message Broker*.
-Additional software provide optional services, like push notifications and video recording.

 .. _role-wsc-limits:

 Limitations